FAQ

 In this section you will find the general basic questions about IRC for beginners.

-Users Issues
+User Issues

 In this section you will find instructions and answers to frequently asked questions by the users of this service.